RuiAAPeres/JustEat.iOS.RecruitmentTest/Senior.Developer.TechTest.md

 4. The restaurants should be ordered from highest average rating to lowest average rating

+5. Must use ARC

+6. Must compile and run directly from xcode in one step

 ## Questions - 30 minutes

 ######You should feel free to spend about 30 minutes on this section.